 Getting used to stern thrust is mostly a matter of training one’s brain.
 The rotational forces stern thrust place on the hull as the vessel lies in the water are the same as a rotational forces if placed at the bow.
 The torque applied to the hull does not actually move the stern sideways.
 It causes the hull to rotate around its theoretical center-of-rotation, which is a characteristic of the hull’s design.
 Once one handles it a couple of times, the brain “gets it.”

 There are three component parts that are single-sourced through Dickson, and are available as replacement parts as of 2/2019.
 These parts are 1) the propellor shaft extension, 2) the hydraulic motor mounting canister and 3) the canister’s front-piece shaft support.
 Eaton Corp. hydraulic components for the system are universally available from hydraulics component suppliers who carry Eaton hydraulics products.
-Component-level servicing is straight forward and possible.
+Component-level servicing is straight forward and DIY servicing is both possible and practical.
 The “X” cross section shaft seals are available from McMaster-Carr and from hydraulics shops.
 Other water seals are standard “O” rings or easily fabricated from rubber stock available in any auto parts store.
 Overall system capital and installation costs are comparable to the installation of an electric bow thruster; periodic maintenance is less than comparable electric systems.

 I find maneuvering the boat with stern thrusters is superb.
 I place the bow where I want it, and get close enough so our deck crew can reach a cleat, bollard, piling, bull-rail, whatever.
 Once the bow line is attached, we cinch it on the deck and swing the stern in.
 Managing the boat in the Great Loop’s many lock configurations was quite easy.
 We simply tied a breast line to the bollard/cable, and used the stern thruster to stay parallel on the wall.
 Backing the boat – even with Sanctuary’s undersized OEM rudder – is easy.
-We usually have docking assistance when we arrive at a day’s destination in the afternoon/evening.
+We often have docking assistance when we arrive at a day’s destination in the afternoon/evening, but can easily manage the task of tying up without help.
 We often depart in the morning before dock assistants are available.
 We prefer to bow-in to slips, which maximizes our vessel control options during unassisted departure.